Ubayed-Bin-Sufian/sugar-docs/src/how-can-i-help.md

 5. [I'm Stuck!](#IM-STUCK)

 ## <a name="PREPARE"></a> Prepare
-Before contributing to Sugar Labs, you should use Music Blocks, Sugarizer or Sugar Desktop.
+Before contributing to Sugar Labs, familiarize yourself with Music Blocks, Sugarizer or Sugar Desktop.

 ### Music Blocks